Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Humans were *weird.*

-"So...dude, okay, so the *problem* is, just ‘cuz the Hierarchy are our enemy, doesn’t mean they’re actually necessarily *wrong,* right?
+"So... dude, okay, so the *problem* is, just ‘cuz the Hierarchy are our enemy, doesn’t mean they’re actually necessarily *wrong,* right?
 Like, motherfuckers can *be* motherfuckers and still have a point that, like, maybe doesn’t *justify* the motherfuckery, but it does explain it, right?"

 Vemik was listening to Loo-wiss and Jooyun talk about the Big Enemy, a little after they’d had their morning bout of exercise and his older kids had gone off to school.
-It wasn’t much but it was enough to keep the Fire at bay...and maybe help keep Vemik’s eyes off *Loo*-see, too.
+It wasn’t much but it was enough to keep the Fire at bay... and maybe help keep Vemik’s eyes off *Loo*-see, too.
 He didn’t know if Loo-wiss would be happy about that, yet.

 Or wanted to play, too!
-Which...too *skinny.* But he wasn’t a soft-bodied or ugly man, either...
+Which... too *skinny.* But he wasn’t a soft-bodied or ugly man, either...

 "Is there ever a justification for genocide, though?"